Past Workshops & Webinars

 The carnegie community engagement classification: a broad overview

 Dr. Barbara Holland, Collaboratory Consultant; Senior Scholar, Institute for Community and Economic Engagement, The University of North Carolina Greensboro

-Learn more about the design and content of the Carnegie application and some of the factors involved in making the decision about whether your institution is ready to apply.
+Dr. Holland shared her thoughts about the design and content of the Carnegie application and some of the factors involved in making the decision about whether your institution is ready to apply.
 Great opportunity to gain some tips as you continue the discussions at your institution about the who, what, when of applying for this elective classification.